 Strategy 2

-A student might decide to cut the 7 erasers into 3 equal parts, since they know there are 3 children.
-They then distribute the parts (1 one-third) to each student.
+A student might decide to cut the 7 each of the pieces of gum into 3 equal parts, since tthere are 3 children.
+They then distribute the parts (1 one third) to each student.

 Then the student does the same sharing with the other pieces of gum until there are no more parts to share.

-Each child is given one-third of a piece of gum.
+Each child is given one thirds of a piece of gum.

 Ask questions such as: